La Sirena Gordita Tapas Bar

 La Sirena Gordita (The Chubby Mermaid)Tapas & Bar is a small 4 table, 12 -seat tapas bar that serves light tapas meals with a small selection of fine red & white wines, local beer and Margaritas and is one of the fun places to eat on Playa de Cocos in Barra de Navidad.
 The wines are both local and imported based on availability and price.

 LA SIRENA GORDITA BEACH BAR ON PLAYA DE COCOS IN BARRA DE NAVIDAD, was not really planned.
 It just happened due to a need to provide for our B&B guests.
 Villa Star of the Sea, Boutique Hotel, Bed and Breakfast was planned and beyond breakfast we were planning to send our guests to Maria at Cocos Cabanas for additional meals and beverages.
 Unfortunately, Maria closed Coco Cabanas in March of 2014, while Villa Star of the Sea was one month into

 Buying wines for La Sirena Gordita have been done in Puerto Vallarta, Guadalajara, Cihuatlan, Manzanillo and the USA.
 The local beer served will be Estrella, Corona, and Pacifico.

-We will be open on the beach at Playa de Cocos, We are open from early Nov until the end of April.
+We will be open on the beach at Playa de Cocos, We are open from Nov 15th until the end of April.
 We are strictly tapas type menu Our music is a selection of soft mellow jazz.
 This season we will be staffing earlier and open longer hours Have a look at us on Trip Advisor.

 Legend of the Mermaid